nickagliano/fantasy-writer/README.md

 Other than that, let the imagination flow.

 ## Credit
+This prompt was influenced by some more structured prompts across the community, but most heavily by https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/.

 If you like the prompt, or want to credit me anywhere, get in contact on Twitter @nickagliano, or email me.
 My email is on my personal site, https://nickagliano.com